Hospital Emergency Codes:

 What personal protective equipment (PPE) is necessary?

-The specific personal protective equipment (PPE) necessary for responding to a hazardous spill or exposure in a hospital may vary depending on the type of hazardous material involved.
-However, in general, the following PPE may be necessary:
+The specific personal protective equipment (PPE) necessary for responding to a hazardous spill or exposure in a hospital vary depending on the type of hazardous material involved.
+However, in general, the following PPE are necessary:

 • Gloves